Report on Government Services 2023

 The term ‘extended wait’ is used for patients in categories 1, 2 and 3 waiting longer than specified times (30 days, 90 days and 365 days respectively).

-For elective surgery waiting times by clinical urgency category, a low or decreasing proportion of patients who have experienced extended waits at admission is desirable.
+For elective surgery waiting times by clinical urgency category, a low or decreasing proportion of patients who experienced extended waits at admission is desirable.
 However, variation in the way patients are classified to urgency categories should be considered.
 Rather than comparing jurisdictions, the results for individual jurisdictions should be viewed in the context of the proportions of patients assigned to each of the three urgency categories.

-Jurisdictional differences in the classification of patients by urgency category are shown in table 12.3a.
+Measure 2: Jurisdictional differences in the classification of patients by urgency category are shown in table 12.3a.
 The proportions of patients on waiting lists who already had an extended wait at the date of assessment are reported in tables 12A.24–31.

 Presentations to emergency departments with a length of stay of 4 hours or less ending in admission